 A student who attempts a course at Alexander College may choose to attempt the course a second time.
-However, if a student wishes to attempt the same course a third or subsequent time, he or she must submit a petition to the Registrar by completing an Admissions and Registration Request form.
+However, if a student wishes to attempt the same course a third or subsequent time, he or she must submit an appeal to the Registrar by completing an Admissions and Registration Request form.
 An attempt is considered to be any undertaking of a course for which a letter grade has been assigned, including a 'W' for course withdrawal.

-Students are not permitted to retake courses once they have passed a course for which it is a prerequisite.
+Students are not permitted to take or retake courses once they have passed a course for which it is a prerequisite.
 For example, ECON 103 cannot be retaken after completing ECON 210 because ECON 103 is a prerequisite for ECON 210.

 If the student has not completed (e.g. failed or withdrawn) from a course, they are considered to have not completed it and may therefore go back and retake the prerequisite course.
 For example, a student who has failed MATH 104 may retake MATH 100.
-Students may retake a course an unlimited number of times, provided they have not completed a post-requisite course.